Bijman/srb2bld/README.md

 - Ability to set user's flags before compiling,
 - Installing missing dependencies on host system (mostly binaries, except for SRB2 builds on macOS) based on user's set compilation flags,
 - Supports installing SRB2 builds and its dependencies for glibc based Linux distros like: Debian, Ubuntu, Arch, Manjaro, Gentoo, OpenSUSE, Fedora, Void and musl based like: Void, Alpine,
-- Systems with immutable filesystems (Steam Deck's SteamOS, Fedora Silverblue/Kinoite) are supported too,
+- Systems with immutable root filesystems (Steam Deck's SteamOS, Fedora Silverblue/Kinoite) are supported too,
 - Compiling builds on ARM CPU too (tested on ODROID XU4 with Ubuntu Linux 18.04),
 - Creating customizable AppImages (Linux only) and App Bundles (macOS only) for x86/x64 and ARM CPUs,
 - Removing installed SRB2 builds, source code and assets,